Dinner shouldn't feel like a battle every night

 But if you're reading this, it probably does.

 Your child melts down before the food even hits the table.
 They gag, refuse, or only touch the same three foods they’ve eaten for years.
-You’ve tried everything you can think of — and nothing has stuck.
+Whether it’s ARFID or extreme picky eating, getting help for your kids shouldn’t feel this impossible — and you shouldn’t have to figure it out alone.

 You’re not doing it wrong.
 You just haven’t had the full picture — yet.